Jahangir Tareen

-Tareen began his political career in 2002.
-He served as special adviser on agriculture and social sector initiatives to then Chief Minister of Punjab Chaudhry Pervaiz Elahi before being appointed the Federal Minister for Industries and Production where he served from 2004 to 2007 in the Shaukat Aziz ministry.
+Prior to entering politics, he had been a lecturer and banker.
+Tareen began his political career when he served as the special adviser on agriculture and social sector initiatives to the then Chief Minister of Punjab, Chaudhry Pervaiz Elahi, before being appointed the Federal Minister for Industries and Production where he served from 2004 to 2007 in the Shaukat Aziz ministry.
 In 2011, he joined PTI and became its General Secretary where he served until December 2017.

-Tareen is one of the biggest tax payers in Pakistan.